griffinmilsap/ezmsg-gadget/README.md

 [function.Ethernet.usb0]
 # some functions have additional parameters that you can
-# add in the section here [see below for more MAC info]
+# add in the section here
 host_addr = 60:6D:3C:3E:0C:7B
 dev_addr = 60:6D:3C:3E:0C:6B